Table of contents

 To see your scene in action you can use the Vuforia Engine Play Mode in the Game View that you can activate by pressing the Play button.
 You can use this feature to evaluate and rapidly prototype your scene(s) without having to deploy to a device.

-Play Mode is configured in the Vuforia Configuration section and you may use a webcam, simulator modem, or recording mode to test your Vuforia targets.
+Play Mode is configured in the Vuforia Configuration section and you may use a webcam, simulator mode, or recording mode to test your Vuforia targets.
 See Vuforia Play Mode in Unity for more information.

 Vuforia Engine-powered Unity apps are built and run in the same way as other Unity apps for Android, iOS, and UWP.